Hesperaloe

 ( hess - per - AL - oh )

-At-A-Glance InformationThis genus of flowering perennials needs full sun or light shade and requires little to moderate amounts of water.
+At-A-Glance InformationThis genus of flowering perennials (commonly called False Yucca) needs full sun or light shade and requires little to moderate amounts of water.
 The flowers will attract hummingbirds to your garden, and even when not in bloom, the foliage is pleasing.
-Branching flower stems produce many flowers that are tube-shaped.
+Branching flower stems produce many salmon-colored to pinkish flowers that are tube-shaped.
 Mature plants are drought-tolerant, but do look better with a soaking every few weeks during the warmer months of the year.
-These plants are also heat tolerant.
+Hesperaloe plants have great heat tolerance, as well.
+Use Hesperaloe around pool areas, in drought-tolerant landscaping, and in tropical beds to add bloom height and year-round foliage.
+Take care when planting these in your garden, as plant parts are mildly toxic to humans and pets if consumed.

 |